mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 I am not productive without IntelliSense, a search engine, and Stack Overflow.
 In some people's books, this makes me a very bad programmer.
 I would probably fail a lot of tests and whiteboard problems.
 So be it.
 (Seriously, every time I use `.sort` in JavaScript, I have to look up when I'm supposed to return `-1` vs `0` vs `1`, and I write JS all day while developing the world's most popular editor for JavaScript.)

-No, stack Overflow is an amazing tool.
+No, Stack Overflow is an amazing tool.
 Only a fool would not use all the tools available to them.
 Instead, why not be eternally stupid like me?
 Save your brain capacity for important stuff, such as storing all the plots to Seinfeld or coming up with elaborate puns (which this post was certainly lacking in but which future ones, of a quite different nature, should more than make up for).

 # Stack Overflow is a miracle